afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ![test coverage in CI/CD]({{ site.url }}/assets/test_coverage_in_ci.png)

-1. You push changes to your code at your SCM (GitHub).
+1. You push changes to your code at your SCM (ie. GitHub).
 2. Your CI service builds your project, runs your tests, and generates your test coverage report.
 3. Your CI posts the test coverage report to Coveralls.
 4. Coveralls publishes your coverage changes to a shared workspace.